HOW TO APPLY TO SHS

 For example, your first choice could be a school with “General Science” and “Boarding”.
 Your second choice could be a different school with “Visual Arts” and “Day”.
 For

-Rule 4: As your sixth choice, you must pick a Catchment Area Day school (Category D) or a boarding school from a list in an appendix, which will be provided to you by your JHS.
+Rule 8: As your sixth choice, you must pick a Catchment Area Day school (Category D) or a boarding school from a list in appendix 3 (special Boarding), which will be provided to you by your JHS.

 This is an example of a correctly filled form: